grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "The contact is faint and far off.
 That is why Cassandra did not hear them earlier."
 His eye caught Cassandra's grateful face.
 "They are far enough away that the active ping is not returning a distance to them --- or at least the active unit can not sort it out from all the other refuse in the water."

-"Though the pinging we've been doing has probably been leading them along through this garbage patch I mistakenly believed would provide us coverd --- like fucking breadcrumbs through some fucking black forest.
+"Though the pinging we've been doing has probably been leading them along through this garbage patch I mistakenly believed would provide us covered --- like fucking breadcrumbs through some fucking black forest.
 I can't fucking believe that shitfaced fucker is _still_ after us!"

 "_Round Good Hope, and round the Horn, and round perdition's flames..._" Hemi said quietly to himself.